 - 34. The current transitional interim country strategic plan (T-ICSP) began in January 2018 and has been extended through the end of 2019 to allow alignment with the Government framework for economic recovery and sustainable development and the United Nations Sustainable Development Cooperation Framework.
 A number of analytical studies and evaluations have informed both the implementation of the T-ICSP and the formulation of the country strategic plan (CSP). - 35.
-A country portfolio evaluation covering 2013-201735 highlighted WFP's coherent response to needs and its added value with respect to cash-based transfers (CBTs) and the supply chain.
+A country portfolio evaluation covering 2013-201740 highlighted WFP's coherent response to needs and its added value with respect to cash-based transfers (CBTs) and the supply chain.
 It recommended improving understanding of the root causes of food insecurity and malnutrition and developing enhanced analytical tools and using them to improve geographical targeting.
-Other recommendations included leveraging new technologies to enhance impact, improving the implementation and monitoring of asset creation activities, preparing for the handover of school meals and nutrition programmes to the Government and developing an evidence-based operational strategy (including gender analysis).
+Other recommendations included leveraging new technologies to enhance impact, improving the implementation and monitoring of asset creation activities, preparing for the handover of school meals and nutrition programmes to the Government and developing an evidence-based operational strategy (including gender analysis). - 36.
+Lessons learned from the 2018 Sahel shock response41 centred on the importance of a harmonized methodology for the choice of transfer modalities among humanitarian actors, the monitoring and evaluation system and strengthening gender and protection data analysis, as well as the need for reinforced coordination and collaboration on emergency preparedness. - 37.
+An impact evaluation of nutrition interventions in the Sahel42 found that unconditional resource transfers allowed households to maintain and increase expenditure on both food and non-food items and increased dietary diversity.
+It also identified synergies between interventions, with nutrition interventions having more impact when households received more than one form of assistance. - 38.
+An evaluation of a joint Food and Agriculture Organization of the United Nations (FAO) and WFP resilience programme in Northern Mali43 recommended improving gender analysis to better inform design and implementation, increasing the use of shared management and monitoring approaches, strengthening coordination between FAO and WFP and with decentralized authorities and maintaining sustained investment in targeted locations.

-35 WFP.
+WFP.
 2018.
 Summary report on the evaluation of the Mali country portfolio (2013-2017). https://docs.wfp.org/api/documents/b42cc7fc5a7f420bba1fc5566666bd4a/download/?ga=2.24698109.651847928.15620 75847-1176071542.1560495944.